Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 order that NumPy prints them in, from left to right (ignoring the brackets and commas).

-C ordering is always used, even when the underlying memory is not C ordered (see [](c-vs-fortran-ordering) for more details on C array order).
+C ordering is always used, even when the underlying memory is not C-ordered (see [](c-vs-fortran-ordering) for more details on C array order).

 ##### `nonzero` Equivalence